StanislasDOZIAS/OWKIN_challenge/experiments.md

 ## SmoothMaxModel

 Instead of taking the max, we take a soft max.
+Work a lot better than just max.

 (torch.log(torch.exp(model_predictions).sum(axis=-2)) / model_predictions.shape[-2])